CartoDB/carto-vl-training/training-v2/02-using-sources.md

-## Using data in your visualization with Sources
+## Using Data in Your Visualization with Sources

 *Sources are the basis for your map.
 They provide the data that you will visualize.
 In this section we'll demonstrate a few different ways to use them.*